freedomofpress/securedrop/docs/ubuntu_install.rst

 subsequent SecureDrop installation will include a task that handles regular software updates.

+.. note:: The Ansible playbooks for SecureDrop will configure automatic
+          updates via ``cron-apt``.
+As part of the automatic update process, the servers will reboot nightly.

 When you get to the software selection screen, only choose **OpenSSH server** by hitting the space bar (Note: hitting enter before the space bar will force you to start the installation process over).